 Sigma Tau Gamma

 I was initiated into Sigma Tau Gamma in 2014.
-I took on leadership roles almost immediately by being appointed as the Fundraising Chair, a position where I was responsible for fundraising for the national philanthropy - Special Olympics.
+I wasted little time in taking on leadership roles when I was appointed as the Fundraising Chair, a position where I was responsible for organizing fundraising events for the national philanthropy - Special Olympics.
 Shortly after that I was also appointed to the Formal Chair position.
-I was tasked with coordinating transportation, lodging, two venues and meals, and entertainment for the weekend.
-All while keeping the event within budget.
+I was tasked with the coordination of transportation, lodging, two venues and meals, and entertainment for the weekend.
+All of this while keeping the event within budget.
 The next year I was in charge of New Member Education.
 In this role I helped new members adjust to college, develop study habits, learn the history and traditions of the organization, and become acquainted with campus life.
 At this point, I was nominated by the National President to serve as the Credentials, Resolutions, & Laws Committee Chairman.
 I was responsible for leading the committee that was doing a major rewrite of the national constitution and reviewing proposed procedural changes to make sure they were in line with the constitution.
 At the annual shareholders-style meeting I presented the proposed changes and conducted the room and voting according to Parliamentary Procedure.
 The final position I held was Chapter President.
-While serving in this role I acted as the liaison between the university, the national organization, and the chapter.
+While serving in this role I acted as the liaison between the university, the larger national organization, and the chapter.
 I provided the vision and direction for the chapter, oversaw the vice presidents, had final say on the $380,000 yearly budget, and made sure everything stayed on-brand for both the overall and local organizations.

 Student Government Association